Evident LogoOlympus Logo

 D = distance or thickness

-V = velocity of sound waves in test material
+V = velocity of sound waves in the test material

 T = measured round trip pulse transit time

-Using sound velocity information that has been programmed into the gage.
-This simple calculation provides the sagittal height and lens thickness information.
+Using sound velocity information that has been programmed into the gauge, this simple calculation provides the sagittal height and lens thickness information.
+The gauge calculates the base curve radius from the following formula:

 H2 + r2